 What Should I Do If I’m the Subject of a Federal Investigation?

 No matter what stage of the investigation, if you are the subject of a federal criminal investigation, an experienced Ohio federal lawyer can help.
 Your attorney will be able to make sure that law enforcement respect your Constitutional rights and block illegal searches and seizures of possibly incriminating information.
 Just because you believe you have done nothing wrong doesn’t mean that you won’t be arrested for a federal crime—which is why having a dedicated federal lawyer on your side can be vital to your own protection.

 If you are being investigated for a federal crime or have already been arrested, call the Ohio federal criminal attorneys at Luftman, Heck, and Associates today at (614) 500-3836.
 We will aggressively fight any federal charges against you and never give up until the case is resolved with the best possible outcome.

 With over ten years of experience on similar cases, our lawyers are able to develop winning legal strategies and fight even the most damning evidence.
 Every person is entitled to the best defense possible.
 Let us provide you with yours.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Ohio federal criminal attorney Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via email@example.com.
+Call an Ohio federal criminal attorney today for a free consultation.
+To contact a criminal defense attorney, call us at (614) 500-3836 or email us via [email protected].